Hemken/SASmarkdown/inst/doc/vigsource/README.md

 # Rebuilding the SASmarkdown vignettes

-To run these vignettes individually, change the output type in the YAML header to \"html_document\" (instead of \"html_vignette\").
+To run these vignettes individually, find the source code file and change the output type in the YAML header to \"html_document\" (instead of \"html_vignette\").

 These vignettes are not fully integrated into the R help system.